-Farmers Services Units (FSUs) are permanent NKG Bloom teams set up within NKG export companies that elect to implement the initiative in their country.
+Farmers Services Units (FSUs) are permanent NKG Bloom teams set up within NKG export companies that implement the initiative in their country.
 FSU members work closely with farmers and farmer groups to understand their needs and design custom services packages.
 These packages can include fertilizers, seedlings and access to markets, infrastructure, information, trainings and - critically and uniquely - quick and simple financing.

-Participating farmers are smallholders farming fewer than 30 hectares of coffee and farmer organizations largely comprised of producers with fewer than 30 hectares.
+Participating farmers are smallholders farming with less than 30 hectares of coffee and farmer organizations comprised of producers with fewer than 30 hectares.
 These farmers agree to collaborate with FSUs, to run their farms as businesses, and to improve on prioritized social and environmental practices.

 NKG Bloom coffees are traceable to either the region or farmer organization level.
-An NKG Bloom mobile app is used by field staff to efficiently share services and information along the value chain.
+Field staff uses a mobile application to efficiently provide and monitor farmer services and gather information along the value chain.
 In some NKG Bloom countries, farmer groups and field staff can also share digital payment information with farmers, access coffee delivery histories and pay farmers more quickly and accurately.
-The transition from paper records to mobile apps has created greater clarity into the participants in each coffee.
+The transition from paper records to mobile apps and internal digital systems within cooperatives has created clarity for supply chain participants and producers.

 Countries that have already launched NKG Bloom are Uganda, Honduras, Kenya and Mexico.
-Until today, we have reached more than 80 000 farmers with our service offer bringing us a good step closer to our target of reaching 300,000 farmers by 2030.
+Until today, we have reached more close to 97,000 farmers with our service offer.